sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 For example, a document extraction with a quality score of .85, or 85%, falls into the  [80, 90) bucket.

 You can view scores in the Sensible app or through the Sensible API.
-TODO link to intro to API instead of individual endpoints? then the aggregate endpoint could point out that the quality_score is also in idivudal extractions??

 **Quality score**